Carboniferous: Coal formation

 Hyden Formation over Pikeville Formation in the Pennsylvanian of Kentucky, US.
 The exposure has Pennsylvanian-aged cyclothemic sedimentary rocks of the Breathitt Group.
 The upper part of the roadcut is Hyden Formation, consisting of mixed siliciclastics and coal.
 The lower part is Pikeville Formation, also having mixed siliciclastics and coal.

 Coal forms when organic matter builds up in waterlogged, anoxic swamps, known as peat mires, and is then buried, compressing the peat into coal.
 The majority of Earth's coal deposits were formed during the late Carboniferous and early Permian.
 The plants from which they formed contributed to changes in the Carboniferous Earth's atmosphere.

 During the Pennsylvanian, vast amounts of organic debris accumulated in the peat mires that formed across the low-lying, humid equatorial wetlands of the foreland basins of the Central Pangean Mountains in Laurussia, and around the margins of the North and South China cratons.
 During glacial periods, low sea levels exposed large areas of the continental shelves.
 Major river channels, up to several kilometres wide, stretched across these shelves feeding a network of smaller channels, lakes and peat mires.
 These wetlands were then buried by sediment as sea levels rose during interglacials.
 Continued crustal subsidence of the foreland basins and continental margins allowed this accumulation and burial of peat deposits to continue over millions of years resulting in the formation of thick and widespread coal formations.
 During the warm interglacials, smaller coal swamps with plants adapted to the temperate conditions formed on the Siberian craton and the western Australian region of Gondwana.

 There is ongoing debate as to why this peak in the formation of Earth's coal deposits occurred during the Carboniferous.
-The first theory, known as the delayed fungal evolution hypothesis, is that a delay between the development of trees with the wood fibre lignin and the subsequent evolution of lignin-degrading fungi gave a period of time where vast amounts of lignin-based organic material could accumulate.
+The first theory, known as the delayed fungal evolution hypothesis, proposes that a delay between the development of trees with the wood fibre lignin and the subsequent evolution of lignin-degrading fungi gave a period of time where vast amounts of lignin-based organic material could accumulate.
 Genetic analysis of basidiomycete fungi, which have enzymes capable of breaking down lignin, supports this theory by suggesting this fungi evolved in the Permian.
 However, significant Mesozoic and Cenozoic coal deposits formed after lignin-digesting fungi had become well established, and fungal degradation of lignin may have already evolved by the end of the Devonian, even if the specific enzymes used by basidiomycetes had not.
 The second theory is that the geographical setting and climate of the Carboniferous were unique in Earth's history: the co-occurrence of the position of the continents across the humid equatorial zone, high biological productivity, and the low-lying, water-logged and slowly subsiding sedimentary basins that allowed the thick accumulation of peat were sufficient to account for the peak in coal formation.